Pluteus cervinus Fawn Pluteus Shipley Country Park,

 lilac tinge.
 On grass in small groups.
 Same as previous photograph

 but showing underside.
-Awaiting identification
+Not identified

 Cator Lane Park, Beeston, Nottinghamshire, Nottinghamshire,